matter-labs/era-boojum-validator-cli/README.md

 [![Logo](eraLogo.png)](https://zksync.io/)
 #
-This is an experimental command line tool to verify the proofs for zkSync Era updated proof system, Boojum, which uses FRI based proofs.
+This is an experimental command line tool to verify the proofs for zkSync Era's updated proof system, Boojum.

 The CLI fetches Boojum proofs for a given batch, and also L1 data from our current prover, so it can compare both and validate they are equivalent.

-Know more about the Boojum proof system in our blog post: [https://blog.matter-labs.io/zksyncera-boojum-fb9b8bd31144](https://blog.matter-labs.io/zksyncera-boojum-fb9b8bd31144)
+Learn more about the Boojum proof system in our blog post: [https://blog.matter-labs.io/zksyncera-boojum-fb9b8bd31144](https://blog.matter-labs.io/zksyncera-boojum-fb9b8bd31144)

 # Limitation

-This repository relies on some other repos as depencies that are not yet public (zkevm_circuits and zkevm_test_harness).
-We plan to open them pretty soon, but meanwhile you can run this CLI with the binary file available at /bin folder.
+This repository temporarily relies on some dependencies that are not yet public.
+We will open these soon, but meanwhile you can run this CLI with the binary file available in the /bin folder.

 # Running the CLI